lee-dohm/file-type-icons/README.md

 ## Icons

-I don't know how to make Octicons work in Markdown yet, so links will have to do :cry:
+This is just a sampling of the icons in the set for now.
+(I don't know how to make Octicons work in Markdown yet, so links will have to do :cry:)

 * Archive files: http://octicons.github.com/icon/file-zip/
 * CoffeeScript files: http://fortawesome.github.io/Font-Awesome/icon/coffee/